If you are Withdrawing from the University:

 If you are remaining at the University, but wish to:

-Drop or Add a Course(s): you can drop or add a course through your myFramingham account until the end of Course Add/Drop, September 13th.
+Drop or Add a Course(s): you can drop or add a course through your myFramingham account until the end of Fall Course Add/Drop, September 10, 2020.
 If through the process of adding and dropping courses, you change your status (part-time vs. full-time) you must complete an Enrollment Status Change to be billed correctly in a timely manner.
 See above: "Change from Part-Time to Full-Time or from Full-Time to Part-Time."
 (Three or more courses is considered full-time and one or two courses are considered part-time.)

 Withdraw from the Residence Hall: you must indicate this change online through the "Residence Hall Withdrawal" link.